Keep Ya Head Up

-"Keep Ya Head Up" is a song by American rapper 2Pac from his second studio album, Strictly 4 My N.I.G.G.A.Z...(1993).
-It was released on October 28, 1993 as the album's third single.
-The song features R&B singer Dave Hollister and is dedicated to his godson Elijah, Corin Wray (Daughter of Salt) from Salt-N-Pepa and Latasha Harlins.
-Tupac emphasizes the abuse black women face in the society.
-30 years later, the song has resurfaced on numerous platforms such as Instagram and TikTok to promote its lyrics.
-He states how women are creators and do so much for the community so he asks why men disrespect them.
+"Keep Ya Head Up" is a song by American rapper 2Pac from his second studio album, Strictly 4 My N.I.G.G.A.Z...
+(1993).
+It was released on October 28, 1993 by Interscope Records as the album's third single, peaking at numbers 12 and 13 on the US Billboard Hot 100 and Cash Box Top 100.

+Background

+The song features R&B singer Dave Hollister and is dedicated to Shakur's godson Elijah, and Corin, daughter of Salt from Salt-N-Pepa — the two had met through Treach of Naughty by Nature.
+The song focuses on black womanhood.
+Additionally, it makes reference to Latasha Harlins, who was shot by a Korean shopkeeper in 1991, increasing tensions between the Black and Korean communities of Los Angeles before the 1992 Los Angeles riots.
+The music video for the song opens up with the words "Dedicated to the memory of Latasha Harlins, it's still on."

 Production and release

 The beat is sampled from Zapp's "Be Alright" and the chorus is taken from The Five Stairsteps' "O-o-h Child".
 It was first released in Shakur's 1993 album Strictly 4 My N.I.G.G.A.Z. later appearing after his death in 1998 in his Greatest Hits compilation.
 A "sequel" to the song, "Baby Don't Cry (Keep Ya Head Up II)" was released on 2Pac's posthumous album Still I Rise in 1999.
 The song was featured in the Tupac biopic All Eyez on Me.